SpecificProtagonist/jvm/README.md

 to an instance of the class `String` that contains the codepoints.
 Leaving aside the fact that the correct class is `java.lang.String`, how does the JVM pass the data to the string / read it back?
 Not specified.
 As a result, JVMs and class libraries are tied together.
-There's a stub in the `java` directory but it's deliberately kept minimal.
+There's a stub in the `java` directory but it's deliberately kept minimal to the point of uselessness, serving only to describe the API the JVM depends on.
+Violating said API may cause exceptions, panics or infinite loops.